 Agencies are required to research a supplier’s status in SABHRS before requesting an addition or update.
 Existing suppliers can be researched in SABHRS by following the path Main Menu>Suppliers>Supplier Information>Add/Update>Supplier OR Menu>Suppliers>Supplier 360 to search based on address.

 A supplier may be paid by multiple agencies.
-Multiple agencies may request changes to one supplier.
+Multiple agencies may request changes to the same supplier.
 Agencies are responsible for choosing the correct payment information when creating a voucher for a supplier.

-Suppliers are matched by TIN.
-Therefore, a TIN is required to add a new supplier, foreign suppliers (see Foreign Suppliers).
+Suppliers are matched by TIN, therefore, a TIN is required to add a new supplier.
+For foreign suppliers see section D. Foreign Suppliers below.

 Only one supplier account is allowed per TIN.
 New supplier requests are denied if the TIN already exists in SABHRS.